Find out about the VAT liability of insurance transactions and insurance related services.

 - any relevant correspondence

 If your input tax relates to both taxable (including specified) and exempt supplies, you can normally only deduct the amount of input tax that relates to your taxable and specified supplies.
-For more information on this see Notice 706 partial exemption.
+For more information see Partial exemption (VAT Notice 706).

 7.2 Recovery of input tax incurred on supplies made by overseas branches

-UK insurers can recover VAT incurred in the UK in connection with supplies made by overseas branches belonging outside the EU.
-We recognise though that insurance companies have difficulty identifying this input tax and so have agreed with the Association of British Insurers (ABI) methods by which the amount of recoverable input tax may be arrived at.
+UK insurers can recover VAT incurred in the UK in connection with supplies made by overseas branches belonging outside the UK.
+Methods for recovering the allowable input tax are covered in the Partial Exemption Manual.

 7.3 Contact and representative offices of overseas insurers